-SECESH CANNON is a confederate rifled artillery piece captured by Cleveland troops early in the Civil War.
+SECESH CANNON is a confederate rifled artillery piece captured by Cleveland troops early in the CIVIL WAR.
 At the outbreak of the Civil War in April 1861, several artillery companies from the Cleveland area were ordered into western Virginia as Battery A, 1st Regiment, Light Artillery, Ohio Volunteer Militia, as part of the 3d Brigade, 4th Div. of the Ohio Volunteer Militia.
 Col. JAMES BARNETT commanded Battery A.

 Federal forces commanded by Mjr.
 Gen. George B. McClellan were successful in thwarting a Confederate invasion of western Virginia.
 On 13 July 1861, Battery A, with other Federal units, attacked Confederates withdrawing across the Cheat River at Carrick's Ford (also referred to as Corrick's Ford).
 The Confederates left behind most of their supply wagons and "one fine rifled piece of artillery," which was captured by the Cleveland Light Artillery, one of Battery A's constituent units.